Home Equity Line of Credit (HELOC): What It Is, How It Works

 If you decide a HELOC is right for you, you can apply online now or make an appointment at a branch near you.
 A loan specialist will work with you to determine if this product is a good match for you.
-Some considerations include the value of your home, the amount of money you owe on your mortgage and your personal financial outlook/credit score.
+Some factors to take into consideration include the value of your home, the amount of money you owe on your mortgage and your debt-to-income ratio and credit score (FICO score).
 The credit limit you get will depend on the amount of equity in your home.
 Most banks won’t loan above 80% of your LTV (loan to value ratio) – meaning the total amount of your outstanding mortgage plus the HELOC cannot be more than 80% of the appraised value of your home.

 This is just one idea of how a HELOC can work for you.
 When you are ready to apply, the process is faster than a mortgage and upon approval you’ll be able to access the credit line your lender has extended.
-HELOC terms vary; you may have a minimum or maximum withdrawal to adhere to when you make a purchase.
+The terms and conditions vary; you may have a minimum or maximum withdrawal to adhere to when you make a purchase.
 You’ll use the funds in this line of credit when you are ready to launch a project.

 How Is a HELOC Repaid?

 The funds you borrow are paid back over a specific period of time (borrowing period) that is established with the terms of your line of credit.
 Dependent upon the terms of your HELOC, during the borrowing period, you may only be required to pay the interest of the amount borrowed, making the payments affordable and accessible.
-After that time passes, your total repayment plan can range from 10 years or more, and you’ll pay both principal and interest.
+At the end of the borrowing period, your total repayment plan can range from 10 years or more, during which you’ll pay both principal and interest.
 There is no penalty for paying off this line of credit early, so many borrowers choose to pay the HELOC off as funds are used.

 Advantages of a Home Equity Line of Credit